By Brigitte Surette | August 21, 2021

 The project is estimated to cost $24 million.
 MUSC is working to raise $15 million in private support.
 McMillan Pazdan Smith will design the project and construction is expected to begin in early 2022 and completed by fall 2023.

 Sales, sales and more sales

-“Our soaring sales quarter-after-quarter only solidify our belief that desire to be a part of this exceptional community is much more enduring than a cyclical real estate trend,” said Dan Whalen, President, Kiawah Island Real Estate.
+“Our soaring sales quarter-after-quarter only solidify our belief that desire to be a part of this exceptional life plan community is much more enduring than a cyclical real estate trend,” said Dan Whalen, President, Kiawah Island Real Estate.

 Despite the fact that year-end inventory was the lowest on record Whalen said, momentum hasn’t slowed this year.
 Kiawah Island recorded its best first half ever with $466 million in closed sales across 378 total transactions.
 That’s a 189 percent increase in volume and 161 percent increase in transactions year-over-year.
 KIRE also realized record-breaking sales volume for that same period — $342 million in closed transactions – in just six months.

 Lack of inventory is the only thing holding back the onslaught of buyer interest.
 “Record low inventory from the last few quarters continue as Kiawah Island closes out the first half of year at a new historic low,” Whalen said.
 “Current Island-wide inventory across all property types is 121 which represents only 2.5 percent of the total number of properties on Kiawah Island.
 Over the last three years, inventory has dropped more than 76 percent.”

 KIRE was also responsible for the largest real estate sale in Charleston-area history in the second quarter with the sale of The Vanderhorst Estate for $20.5 million.
 KIRE’s sale volume is 257 percent greater than the same period last year and 30% greater than the previous record high in the last 16 years.